newjersey/navigator.business.nj.gov/content/src/fundings/small-business-improvement.md

   for costs associated with certain building improvements.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The Small Business Improvement Grant offers reimbursement for costs associated with completed building improvements or purchased new furniture, fixtures and equipment made since March 9th, 2020.
+  The Small Business Improvement Grant offers your business reimbursement for costs associated with completed building improvements or purchased new furniture, fixtures, and equipment made since March 9th, 2020.

 callToActionLink: https://www.njeda.com/small-business-improvement-grant/
 callToActionText: Learn more
 fundingType: grant